samimaftabahmed/SparkJavaPractice/Readme.md

 Note: package names are created based on own understandings.
 <br><br>

-Add the following as JVM arguments (not program arguments) during execution:
+For Spark 3 with Java 17 environment, add the following as JVM arguments (not program arguments) for execution:
 <br>

 --add-opens=java.base/java.lang=ALL-UNNAMED <br>